top of page

 The sudden and unexpected death of an infant is one of the most devastating tragedies that could happen to any family.
 In spite of substantial reductions in the incidence of sudden unexpected death in infancy (SUDI) over the last 30 years, at least 300 infants die suddenly and unexpectedly each year in England and Wales.
 (NHS, 2019

-The national Child Safeguarding Practice Review Panel published a review, in July 2020, of SUDI in families where the children are considered at risk of significant harm.
+The National Child Safeguarding Practice Review Panel published a review, in July 2020, of SUDI in families where the children are considered at risk of significant harm.
 The review identified a number of issues to inform the development of a ‘prevent and protect’ practice model.

 Resources & Support